monzel/YetAnotherInternetRadio/README.md

 ## Stations
 On every startup, the stations are fetched via the _stations.json_ in this repository.
 In this JSON file, there is the name (for overview purposes), the streaming link, and a link to the logo of the station in the _/images_ folder.
-The logos are in a _.bin_ format.
+The logos are in a 128 x 64 pixel _.bin_ format.
 I used this really cool tool to convert normal images (_.jpeg, .png, …_) into _.bin_: https://javl.github.io/image2cpp/
 Of course, the JSON can be changed to a different one.

 ## Hardware